 These delicious pretzel buns are pretty simple to make.
 Let me share a few tips for perfection the first time.

 - Be sure that the yeast is still good.
-I will keep mine in the freezer if I am not using it immediately.
-Or even the fridge is better than keeping it at room temp.
-Either way, check the expiration date and make sure it is good.
+Check the expiration date.
+I like to keep mine in the fridge unless I won't be using it for several months, in that case, it is stored in the freezer.
 Nothing is more frustrating than getting into a dough and not having it rise.

 - Score the tops with a sharp knife or bread lame to allow venting and avoid large crust bubbles.